gregkrsak/phase-deuce/README.md

     unix_time,full_name,email_address,phone_number,checksum

-Each log file will be named "phase-deuce-log_YYYY-MM-DD.csv"
+Each log file will be named according to "phase-deuce-log_YYYY-MM-DD.csv"

+# How do I use this again?

+One you have the application running, just press `SPACE` every time you want to simulate a customer coming in.

+When you're finished testing, press `Q` or `X` to exit.